blakekl/rpie-preservatives/README.md

 From now on, your saves for any given system will be synced every time you run a game for that system.

 It would be a good idea to try a system and game that has no saved data first to ensure it uploads and downloads properly before trying a system with saves you care about.

+## Disclaimer

+rpie-preservatives performs synchronization operations across your file system and the remote storage.
+Data loss is a real possibility if you do not configure things correctly.
+Be sure to backup your files and follow **<span style="color: red">ALL</span>** directions carefully to prevent data loss.
+I'm not responsible for any damage or loss caused to your system by use of these tools.

 ## FAQ